gregory144/prism-web-server/README.md

 * finite state machine for handling stream status
 * plugin system that allows access to connections, streams, frames, requests, responses (callbacks)
+  * plugin versioning system - each call has a version number that is checked on plugin load

 #### Performance: